 All alumni are welcome to sign up as advisers on the Wildcat Career Network.
 We've provided sample messaging and graphic elements to use when sharing this platform with potential alumni mentors.

-Career Services staff are available upon request to present to classes and student clubs and organizations.
+Student Engagement & Career Development staff are available upon request to present to classes and student clubs and organizations.

 Presentations to Classes & Student GroupsClick or enter to reveal information below

 Presentation Request Time Frames: We ask that presentation requests be made as soon as possible and within the final six weeks of the previous semester prior to the start of a new semester.
 Presentation requests made within this window of time will be honored when at all possible.
 Requests made outside of this time frame require at least two weeks notice and will be accommodated as staffing allows.